 The Company will target electric heat resistance heat pump upgrades as outlined in the Company’s Electric Resistance Heating to Air Source Heat Pumps: Implementation Plan for the Income Eligible Sector.
 The Company was directed by the Public Utilities Commission to develop the Heat Pump Plan to achieve 750 conversions annually by 2025 with 25 percent of those customers served classified as income eligible.
+In 2023, forty heat pump units were installed.
+The Company has completed 74 to date in 2024 with an existing pipeline of over one hundred installations.
 In 2025, the Company will continue efforts to upgrade income-eligible customers.

 2.6.5 Community-Based Initiatives

-The Community Solutions Initiative allows the Project Team to collaborate holistically with a municipality to develop and execute a three-year workplan to reduce energy use in advancement of the municipality’s sustainability goals.
-Community Solutions is an evolution of our successful SEMP Initiative.
-It expands the partnership model from a single customer to an entire community.
-The Community Solutions model begins with a memorandum of understanding (MOU) that establishes a non-binding framework for working together, defines energy efficiency savings goals and incentives, and sets priorities for collaboratively engaging residents and businesses in energy efficiency programs.
+The Community Solutions Initiative allows the Company tot collaborate holistically with a municipality to develop and execute a three-year workplan to reduce energy use in advancement of the municipality’s sustainability goals.
+Community Solutions is an evolution of our successful Strategic Energy Management Program (SEMP) Initiative.The Community Solutions model begins with a memorandum of understanding (MOU) that establishes a non-binding framework for working together, defines energy efficiency savings goals and incentives, and sets priorities for collaboratively engaging residents and businesses in energy efficiency programs.
 The municipality is linked with a technical assistant who prioritizes City-owned buildings, identifies opportunities and estimates costs and savings.
 In 2023, the Company signed our first MOU with a participating municipality and for 2025 will look to sign additional MOUs with additional cities and apply best practices from these partnerships to program delivery across municipalities regardless of size.

+Best Practices

-The Main Street Initiative takes a neighborhood approach to driving energy savings through its Main Street Initiative.
-Main Street campaigns will be planned in a number of communities in 2025, including outreach and engagement with community-based organizations.
-In 2024, the Company epxanded outreach to local community groups and will continue in 2025 to focus on this outreach to small businesses in the communities selected for the 2025 Main Street campaigns.
-Similar to 2024, the Company and its vendor RISE will identify the communities and goals for each community in the first quarter of the year, before the launch of the first campaign in Spring 2025.
+Regular communications are essential to engage in early discussions on potential projects and energy efficiency, as is moving away from transactional interactions to foster more collaborative relationships.
+Prioritization supportssupport aids cities in budget planning while sharing best practices from other municipalities on challenges like procurement processes.
+Having a dedicated technical assistance vendor offers valuable support for data analysis, scoping studies, and project analysis, providing expertise on facilities and opportunities.
+Leveraging municipal communication channels such as websites, newsletters, and social media expands outreach to a broader customer base.The Main Street Initiative takes a neighborhood approach to driving energy savings through its Main Street Initiative.
+Main Street campaigns will be planned in five communities in 2025, including outreach and engagement with community-based organizations.
+In 2024, the Company expanded expandedoutreach to local community groups and will continue in 2025 on this outreach.
+The Company anticipates that engagement with local community groups can increase participation in the Small Business Program throughout the year.
+For example, the 2024 Providence Main Street campaign resulted in more than 100 businesses signing up for an auditleads, reflecting the multiple channels of customer outreach conducted by the Company, RISE, and other stakeholders including OER, City of Providence, and local community groups.
+Similar to 2024, the Company and its vendor RISE will identify goals for each community in the first quarter of the year, before the launch of the first campaign in Spring 2025.

 A new energy efficiency advocate will be fully engaged in 2025.
-This bilingual advocate will be embedded within community-based organizations to provide training to each organization’s team about the intersection of energy with health and safety.
+Thisadvocate will be embedded within community-based organizations to provide training to each organization’s team about the intersection of energy with health and safety.
 The organizations can then support their communities in identifying ways in which energy efficiency can help and how to access opportunities.

 The Company partners with OER to implement the State’s Lead by Example Executive Order (EO 23-06).
 This partnership uses Rhode Island Energy Efficiency Programs to drive energy savings at state and municipal buildings in various communities across Rhode Island.